sbb-design-systems/lyne-components/src/components/sbb-accordion/readme.md

-The `sbb-accordion` is a component which acts as a container for one or more `sbb-expansion-panel`; the content is projected inside the unnamed slot.
+The `sbb-accordion` is a component which acts as a container for one or more [sbb-expansion-panel](/docs/components-sbb-accordion-sbb-expansion-panel--docs).

 ```html
 <sbb-accordion>